-· One in each NHP region
+• One in each NHP region

-For FY2021, NHP proposes to add a third CVSI II position to be stationed in Northern Nevada-MCSAP office.
-The need for this position is due to an abundance of New Entrant carrier's within the state requiring attention.
+For the FFY22 CVSP, NHP proposes to add two additional CVSI II positions, one to be stationed at the MCSAP office and the other to be assigned to Northern Command East-Elko.
+The need for thes positions are due to an abundance of New Entrant carrier's within the state requiring attention.
 See Part 2 Section 9 for further details.
+These additional positions are a priority for MCSAP given the number of new entrant inventory for the state.

-In the FFY19 & FFY20 CVSP, NHP revised the MCSAP organizational structure to reclassify the Grants & Projects Analyst II position to a supervisory Grants Projects Analayst III and by adding a new Management Analyst II positión to Budget Account 4721 for fiscal support of the GPA III.
+In the FFY19 & FFY20 CVSP, NHP revised the MCSAP organizational structure to reclassify the Grants & Projects Analyst II position to a supervisory Grants Projects Analyst III and by adding a new Management Analyst II position to Budget Account

+4721 for fiscal support of the GPA III along with various other MCSAP related duties.
 As of August 2020, NHP has decided to maintain the current GPA II position as is and will not pursue further upgrades.
-The MA II position will be recruited as an MA I rather than an MA II, with the hopes of recruiting and filling the position later this year.
-The new MA I position would be funded 50% by BA 4713 and 50% BA 4721.
+The MA II position will be recruited with the hopes of recruiting and filling the position later this year.
+The new MA II position would be funded 100% MCSAP.
+New state employee additions require extensive justification at the state level.
+This position was intended to be hired during FFY21 however due to COVID-19 restrictions imposed it has been delayed for future consideration.
+If this position is approved at the state level, we expect to hire this position within the performance period of FFY22.